MorganKryze/LearningMaterial/README.md

-# LearningMaterial
+# Tutorial Material

-> This repository contains all the learning material that I redacted to help people do new stuff.
+> This repository contains all the tutorial material that I redacted to help people do new stuff.
 Feel free to use it and share it.

 ## Table of Contents